Let’s read about the cultural Valencia tour itinerary or what to do in Valencia Spain, in 1 day.

 Valencia Cathedral – Valencia in one day

-It is believed that “The Holy Chalice,” used in “The Last Supper,” is kept inside this cathedral.
+“The Holy Chalice,” used in “The Last Supper,” is believed to be kept inside this cathedral.
 Also known as St. Mary’s Cathedral.
 It is accompanied by the famous bell tower El Miguel.

 Street art of Valencia – Valencia in one day